 LA stylist Chaz Dean is one of my new heroes.
 Why?
-He’s come out with a vegan and cruelty-free line of hair (and skin) care products that cater to my crusty hair needs (sans the chemicals and sulfates).
+He’s come out with a vegan-friendly and cruelty-free line of hair (and skin) care products that cater to my crusty hair needs (sans the chemicals and sulfates).
 His unique line of salon-quality, multi functional beauty care is called WEN.
 Bookmark this website.
 Not only can you buy his amazing creations but you can watch instructional videos and learn valuable hair-saving tips (hear hear, all you flat iron & blow dryin’ peeps!)

 WEN products that stole my heart… and my hair (for the best):